mysociety/alaveteli/installing/manual_install.md

 Finally, copy `config/newrelic.yml-example` to `config/newrelic.yml`.
 This file contains configuration information for the New Relic performance management system.
 By default, monitoring is switched off by the `agent_enabled: false` setting.
-See https://github.com/newrelic/rpm for instructions on switching on local and remote performance analysis.
+See New Relic's [remote performance analysis](https://github.com/newrelic/rpm) instructions for switching it on for both local and remote analysis.

 ## Deployment